IAAR-Shanghai/FastMem/README.md

 ## Run

 We evaluate **FastMem** on Q&A and summarization tasks that require LLMs to respond based on the given context.
+Our experiments include evaluations of popular open-source instruction fine-tuned LLMs from the Llama 3 series (8B and 70B) and the Qwen 1.5 series (4B, 7B, and 14B).

 ### Input format
-Below is an example input to our method (from NQ-Swap and CNN-DM).
+The complete test dataset has been uploaded to the repository at the path [`./eval/data/`](./eval/data/).
+Below is an example input to our method (from NQ-Swap for Q&A and CNN-DM for summarization).
 ```json
 {
      "input": "who sings love will keep us alive by the eagles",